telvarost/SoundSelection-StationAPI/README.md

 ## Installation using Prism Launcher

-1. Download an instance of Babric for Prism Launcher: https://github.com/babric/prism-instance
+1. Download an instance of Babric for Prism Launcher: https://github.com/Glass-Series/babric-prism-instance
-2. Install Java 17, set the instance to use it, and disable compatibility checks on the instance: https://adoptium.net/temurin/releases/
+2. Install Java 17 and set the instance to use it: https://adoptium.net/temurin/releases/
-3. (Optional) Add StationAPI to the mod folder for the instance: https://modrinth.com/mod/stationapi
+3. Add StationAPI to the mod folder for the instance: https://modrinth.com/mod/stationapi
-4. (Optional) Add Mod Menu to the mod folder for the instance: https://modrinth.com/mod/modmenu-beta
+4. Add Mod Menu to the mod folder for the instance: https://modrinth.com/mod/modmenu-beta
-5. (Optional) Add GlassConfigAPI 2.0+ to the mod folder for the instance: https://modrinth.com/mod/glass-config-api
+5. Add GlassConfigAPI 3.0.1+ to the mod folder for the instance: https://modrinth.com/mod/glass-config-api
 6. Add this mod to the mod folder for the instance: https://github.com/telvarost/SoundSelection-StationAPI/releases
 7. Add desired sound packs to your soundpacks folder after running the mod once.
 8. Enjoy! 👍